Super Mario Maker

 The sounds for MarioUs still exist!

 These sounds are from Super Mario Bros.
 2 (Super Mario USA in Japan, hence the filename) and would presumably be for Mario from that game.
 In the final game, the Peach, Shy Guy, and Birdo costumes use sound effects from that game.
+These sounds would be used in the sequel, as the SMB2 Mushroom was added as a powerup in the v3.0.0 update.

 "jump".
 It's (appropriately) the jumping sound.